monk-io/docs/docs/develop/affinity.md

 :::note

 Resident affinity works when either `name` or `tag` are specified.
-If you don't specify any of them, Monk will pick first empty instance and place the resident runnable there.
+If you don't specify any of them, MonkOS will pick first empty instance and place the resident runnable there.

 :::